Tommy Edman Player Props: Cardinals vs. Marlins

 Tommy Edman At The Plate

-- Edman is batting .242 with 14 doubles, three triples, seven home runs and 24 walks.
+- Edman is hitting .237 with 14 doubles, three triples, seven home runs and 24 walks.

+- Edman has picked up a hit in 52.5% of his 80 games this year, with at least two hits in 20% of them.

-- Looking at the 79 games he has played this season, he's hit a long ball in seven of them (8.9%), and in 2.4% of his trips to the dish.
+- He has hit a long ball in 8.8% of his games this season, and 2.3% of his chances at the plate.

-- In 20.3% of his games this season, Edman has tallied at least one RBI.
-In five of those games (6.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- In 20% of his games this year, Edman has notched at least one RBI.
+In five of those games (6.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.